Kansas Family Law Process

 From “Ours” to “His” and “Hers”

 In a divorce, what was once called “ours” splits into “his” and “hers.”
 While you can easily agree not to live together, what will happen to the things you’ve worked so hard to acquire?
 Dividing the marital assets can be one of the most difficult tasks faced by divorcing couples.
 But, if you and your soon-to-be ex can agree on dividing some of the most commonly contested assets, you may enable the divorce to go a little more smoothly.
-JHC’s Kansas City divorce attorneys can help make sure you are not left behind when it comes to asset distribution during divorce proceedings.
+Our family law attorneys in Kansas can help make sure you are not left behind when it comes to asset distribution during divorce proceedings.

 Property Division